"An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge."

 Religious Education as a Core Subject

-Our RE curriculum meets all requirements of the Church of England's Statement of Entitlement and follows the locally agreed syllabus, ensuring comprehensive coverage of Christian teachings alongside major world faiths.
+Our RE curriculum meets all requirements of the Church of England's Statement of Entitlement and follows the Derby City Agreed Syllabus for RE (2025-2030), ensuring our students can engage seriously with both religious and non-religious worldviews.

 Key Statistics:

-- 100% of students study RE throughout their school career
+• All students in all years study RE throughout their school career

 Curriculum Structure